History of World Championship Wrestling: Road to Starrcade 1997 and subsequent controversy (1997)

+Decline (1998–2000)

-Signs of a decline (1998–2001)
+Start of the decline (1998–1999)

-Turner sought to capitalize on WCW's momentum by launching a new Thursday night show on TBS called Thunder.
-In the aftermath of Starrcade, Sting was stripped of the WCW title on the debut episode of WCW Thunder on January 8, 1998; Hogan and Sting would face each other again for the vacant championship at SuperBrawl VIII the following month.
+1998 saw WCW slide into a period of creative decline, leading to a loss of viewership.
+WCW was criticized for their overuse of celebrities in pay-per-view matches, such as Dennis Rodman and Jay Leno, and frequent product placement, such as Rick Steiner trading barbs with Chucky in a segment promoting the 1998 film Bride of Chucky.
+Turner sought to capitalize on WCW's previous momentum by launching a new Thursday night show on TBS called Thunder.
+In the aftermath of Starrcade 1997, Sting was stripped of the WCW World Heavyweight Championship on the debut episode of Thunder on January 8, 1998; Hogan and Sting would face each other again for the vacant championship at SuperBrawl VIII the following month.
 Sting's presence on the main card would soon begin to fade, and his drawing power would also decrease.
 Meanwhile, dissension within the nWo led to the group splitting into the Hogan-led heel nWo Hollywood faction and the opposing, Nash-led, face nWo Wolfpac faction.
 Meanwhile, WWF revamped its creative approach under the "WWF Attitude" moniker, elevating stars like Steve Austin, The Rock, Triple H and his DX group, Mankind, and Kane.
 Austin's feud with Vince McMahon's heel character, "Mr. McMahon", led to the April 13, 1998 episode of Raw, headlined by a match between Austin and McMahon, beating Nitro in the Nielsen ratings for the first time in 84 weeks.